 The National Transport Authority's (NTA) 'Transport Strategy for the Greater Dublin Area 2016-2035' provides a framework for the planning and delivery of transport infrastructure and services in the Greater Dublin Area over the medium to long term.
 The Planning Authority must ensure that the County Development Plan is consistent with the Transport Strategy of the NTA.
-The Dublin Transport Authority Act 2008 (as amended) provides that the NTA's Transport Strategy, must be reviewed every six years, and as such the revised Transport Strategy for the Greater Dublin Area will likely be published after the adoption of the County Development Plan.
+The Dublin Transport Authority Act 2008 (as amended) provides that the NTA's Transport Strategy, must be reviewed every six years.
+While the Draft 'Greater Dublin Area Transport Strategy 2022 - 2042' has been published, the 2016 - 2035 strategy is still in place until the Draft is finalised.